top of page

 Final Thoughts

 When I die, it's this Death I'm hoping will be coming for me and I hope came for those before me.
-He seems to me to be the most kindness and honourable of the options popular culture has given us.
-He's also the Death Terry Pratchett chose for himself as his passing was announced as below on Twitter.
+He seems to me to be the most kind and honourable of the options popular culture has given us.

 bottom of page